isomerpages/pa-moca/_our-community/Neighbourhood Committee GROs/Botanic Gardens RN.md

 area.
 We organize diverse programs and events that cater to the interests and needs of our residents, promoting a strong sense of belonging and community spirit.</p>
-<p>Featuring the UNESCO Hertiage site, The Botanic Gardens, Tanglin NC actively
+<p>Featuring the UNESCO Hertiage site, The Botanic Gardens, Botanic Gardens
-promotes active citizenry and foster stronger community bonds within private housing estates</p>
+RN actively promotes active citizenry and foster stronger community bonds within private housing estates</p>
+<p></p>
 <p><a href="https://www.facebook.com/botanicgardensrn" rel="noopener nofollow" target="_blank">Connect with us at our Botanic Gardens RN Facebook Page</a>
 </p>